matthewjenifer/customchordgenerator_v1/README.md

 ## What is this?

-This is a single-page web app that lets you build up to 12 custom chord sets for use with Native Instruments Maschine’s User Chord Sets feature.
-You can name each set, add chords by typing their names, and export the result as a Maschine-compatible JSON file.
+A single-page web app that lets you build up to 12 custom chord sets for use with Native Instruments Maschine’s User Chord Sets feature.
+Name your set, type chords naturally, and export a Maschine-compatible JSON file in seconds.
 No more guessing note values or formatting—just enter your chords and go.

 ## Features

 * Build up to 12 custom chord sets per session
-* Name each chord set however you want
+* Name each chord set
 * Add up to 12 chords per set (supports standard chord names: major, minor, 7th, 9th, sus2, etc.)
 * Automatic root voicing and note value calculation (matches Native Instruments convention)
+* Optional key selection for each set
+* Roman numeral chord naming (for theory-minded users)
 * Export one or more chord sets as a single Maschine-compatible JSON file
 * Copy or download your generated file instantly

 ## How it works

-* Enter the name of your chord set (e.g., "A Chords")
+* Enter a chord set name (e.g., "A Chords")
 * Add chords by typing their names (e.g., Ama7, Ami, G7, F#min9)
+* (Optional) Choose a key for the set
+* (Optional) Enable Roman Numeral Chord Naming (chords will display as I, ii, V7, etc.)
 * The app calculates the correct note values, with the root always voiced one octave down (as Maschine expects)
 * Click **Generate JSON** to view your file, then copy or download it